Marcel-Rodekamp/Host-Device_Array/README.md

     return EXIT_SUCCESS;
 }
 ```
 Creating the array in this way does not provide a direct accessibility on the device (it is created on the host).
 However, it still contains a device pointer which can be accessed for example with the `HDA::Array<double> data()` member.

+### `new` Operator
 In order to have a propper host device access the `new` operator can be used:
 ``` c++
 #include "src/array.h"